xwmx/swiftly/Readme.markdown

 ## Caveats

-This is a project to help me learn more about Swift and use it for shell scripting.
-There might be a better way approaching this, and would love to hear suggestions and learn more.
+There might be a better way approaching this, and I'd love to hear suggestions.

 ## TODO